How to file a Workers' Compensation claim

 We understand that a workers’ compensation claim can be frightening, stressful and disruptive to your business — especially if it involves workplace injuries.

-Filing for workers’ comp benefits with NEXT is a straightforward process that can be completed in a few simple steps.
+Filing for workers’ comp insurance benefits with NEXT is straightforward and simple.

 But claims must be filed within a specific timeframe — the exact timeline varies by state — to receive workers’ compensation benefits under your policy, so it’s important to act quickly.

-Here’s what you need to do if you or one of your employees are injured at work and you have a workers’ compensation policy with NEXT:
+Here’s the general information you need to do if you or one of your employees are injured at work and you have workers’ compensation coverage with NEXT:

 1. Contact our claims team